rotaready/moment-range/README.md

 Fancy date ranges for [Moment.js][moment].

-> Hey there!
-After 5 months of inactivity, we're reviewing pull requests and issues to bring moment-range up to date.
-Get in touch with us [in this thread](https://github.com/rotaready/moment-range/issues/177) if you have any feedback.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->